 Similarly when one thinks of a college professor, generally the image of a wizened man, most probably with a beard, comes to mind.
 If one were to go back a decade or two these two images would more or less perfectly describe the people found on college campuses.

+The image of an expecting mother, however, is not likely to be associated with being a student or a professor, and yet it is increasingly common for expectant mothers to either be employed or in school when they conceive.
 Today the average age of a community college student is, according to the American Association of Community Colleges, 28 years old, the median age is 23 and 57% of students are women.
 Meaning the majority of college students are women between the ages of 23 and 28.

 On it’s face this seems a random fact, but 23-28 is an especially important age range for the average American woman, because the average age of first conception is 25.4 years almost smack in the middle of the range.